911: Devil Fish

 Look at that guy there, grabbing at his own Evinrude … oh, wait.

-An Evinrude is a brand of outboard motors.
-(Reader Marissa Wilk points out that another popular brand of outboard motor is ...
+An Evinrude is a brand of outboard motors made in Wisconsin; the company was founded in 1907.
+Another popular brand of outboard motor is ...
 Johnson.
-Heh.)
+Heh.
+(Thanks to Marissa Wilk for the Johnson reference.)

 Blake Edwards’ Point 10.